GlobalDataJustice/globaldatajustice.github.io/workshop.md

 Participants will include scholars and practitioners working on web tracking research, tool development, privacy advocacy, and social scientific, economic or legal studies of online tracking.
 The main aim of the session is to scope the state of the art and to formulate a future research agenda informed by political economy concerns.
 The workshop will give participants an opportunity to learn about wider perspectives in web tracking studies, and provide an introduction to analytical tools and techniques often used in the study of online tracking.

-09:00-10:30 - Room DZ7: Keynote remarks by Joris van Hoboken, co-author of [Data Brokers in an Open Society](https://www.opensocietyfoundations.org/reports/data-brokers-open-society)
+09:00-10:30 - Room DZ7: Keynote remarks by **Joris van Hoboken**, Professor of Law at the Vrije Universiteit Brussels and co-author of [Data Brokers in an Open Society](https://www.opensocietyfoundations.org/reports/data-brokers-open-society), and **Frederike Kaltheuner**, Corporate Exploitation Programme Lead at Privacy International
-10:30-11:45 - Room DZ7: TBD
+10:30-11:45 - Room DZ7: Unconference session
-11:45-13:15 - Room DZ7: Methods session with presentations by [Martin Degeling](https://martin.degeling.com/), Wolfie Christl, and Princiya...
+11:45-13:15 - Room DZ7: Methods session with presentations by **[Martin Degeling]**(https://martin.degeling.com/), **[Wolfie Christl]**(https://wolfie.crackedlabs.org), and Princiya Sequeira
 13:15-14:15 - Lunch
 14:15-15:00 - Room DZ2: Keynote by Seda Gürses
 15:00-16:30 - Room DZ7: Political economy session with presenations by Rasmus...

 Key Resources: